 Applicants must be employees of NHS Lothian or those employed by GP practices contracted to NHS Lothian and if required, will have informed the applicable manager of their application prior to submission.
 If applying from a GP practice contracted to provide NHS Lothian services please select ‘General Medical Services’ as your legal status when completing the online application form.

-Small Grants are awarded four times a year and the deadlines for applications in 2017/18 are:
+Small Grants are awarded four times a year and the next few deadlines for applications are:

 - 1st February 2018 – decisions made late February 2018